yaacov/tree-search-language/README.md

 # tsl

-Tree Search Language (TSL) is a wonderful search langauge, implementing query based search engains was never that easy.
+Tree Search Language (TSL) is a wonderful search langauge, implementing query based search engines was never that easy.

 TSL include example method `tsl.Walk` for the generation of SQL queries, use the `tsl.Walk` method as a template for using the TSL tree to generate filter and search methods over any data source.